pchalamet/cassandra-sharp/README.md

 ===============
 cassandra-sharp is a .NET client for Apache Cassandra.
 It supports (starting from version 2) only CQL binary protocol and as a consequence is only compatible with Cassandra 1.2+. cassandra-sharp support async operations exposed as TPL tasks and efficient memory usage (streaming as much as it can).
 Futures are also supported as well.
 Key points of cassandra-sharp are simplicity, robustness, efficiency and thread safety.
 Starting from version 2, cassandra-sharp is only .NET 4.0+ compatible.
+A command line tool is also available (cqlsh) to access a Cassandra cluster.

 Features
 ========